NAMM 2020: the big stories from the greatest music gear show on Earth

 - The biggest question marks hung over the big F because we were expecting the highest number of significant launches from its stable.
 Happily, we were right.
 The Ultra Series has already hit the market and several signature models have already been confirmed…

-A Jim Root Jazzmaster was confirmed by CEO Andy Mooney and it's set to feature his new EMG pickups, and a Custom Shop Joe Bonamassa '51 Nocaster is on its way too – it's based on his favourite guitar.
+A Jim Root Jazzmaster was already confirmed by CEO Andy Mooney and it features his new EMG pickups.

 The covers have also been whipped off of Fender Custom Shop's typically astonishing booth, and it doesn't disappoint.
 The Prestige Collection, in particular, is amazing, with the $500k+ Strat below leading then eye-popping goodies on display.